nhsconnect/document-store-prototype/README.md

-# Document Store Prototype
+# Access Request Fulfilment (ARF) Service

-Proof of concept implementation for an interoperable service capable of storing patient and clinical documents.
+Enables the NHS to fulfil their role as data controller and enable access requests.
+This is an interoperable service that is capable of uploading, downloading, and deleting patient documents.

+[//]: # (TODO: Should we seperate the READMEs into one for the UI, one for the auth, and one for the backend service?)

 ## Prerequisites